Lithill/New-Egg-Champion-Website/readme.md

 The following issues were raised during my mid project meeting with my mentor:

-* The filepath for images did not work when accessed through GitPages.
-The filepath has been changed to fix this.
+* The file path for images did not work when accessed through GitPages.
+The file path has been changed to fix this.
-* The video on the homepage was too large on mobile view, and created a vertical scroll.
+* The video on the homepage was too large on mobile view and created a vertical scroll.
 It has since been resized.
 * The links on the navigation bar overspilled on smaller mobile views.
 The links have been made smaller so that this does not happen.
 * It was felt that users would expect the chevrons to be clickable.
 This has been implemented.
-* Images on the news page were not responsive, and overlapped eachother on smaller screens.
+* Images on the news page were not responsive and overlapped each other on smaller screens.
 They have now been made a percentage of the screen width to overcome this.
 * Images from the Zazzle embed code were blurry.
 Images were created on Spreadshirt instead to be used.
 * Heading titles and images were too spaced out in mobile view.
 This was the effect of using a background image, so the code was re-written to use an image instead.
-* Heading images did not center in mobile view.
+* Heading images did not centre in mobile view.
 This has been rectified.
 * Spacing on the egg quiz form needed improving.
 This has now been done.
 * The quiz needed a thank you page.
 This has been created and linked to the form submission button.
 * Spacing was too wide between images and text on the history page.
 This has now been changed.